fox5352/CHRVOS352_PTO2401_GroupA_Christopher-Vos_DJS04/README.md

 #### Goals

 - **Refactor Existing Code**: Analyse and refactor the given JavaScript and HTML code to improve its structure using objects and functions.
-- **Implement Abstraction**: Use abstraction to hide the complex reality while exposing only the necessary parts.
+- **Implement web components**: Used web components as an abstraction to hide the complex reality while exposing only the necessary parts.
 This involves creating more generic functions that can perform tasks in a more flexible way.
 - **Documentation**: Write clear comments and documentation for the new code structure to explain the purpose and functionality of code blocks, functions, and objects.
-- **Follow Styleguides**: Adhere to established coding conventions and Styleguides to ensure code readability and maintainability.
+- **Follow Style guides**: Adhere to established coding conventions and Style guides to ensure code readability and maintainability.

 #### Tasks